AUTHORITARIAN FETA SUCKS

 I ordered a gyro in a DC spot that met the criteria above.
 Then I was handed a goddam gyrorrito.
 Sparse meat hiding in a salad’s worth of iceberg lettuce all wrapped in a gigantic flour tortilla.
-“Here’s your lettuce, I mean, gyro, now scram.”
-And I unfurled it to spill out some of the shredded lettuce and discovered the feta in there crowding what was left.
-They ostensibly handed me cheese and lettuce wrapped in flour.
+“Here’s your lettuce wrap” And I unfurled it to spill out some of the shredded lettuce and discovered the feta crowding out everything else.

 While I’m no expert on Greek food, I always understood that the Gyro wrap, aside from that delightful Tzatziki, was basically just a sandwich with lamb loaf, onions, and tomatoes.
-Feta sucks, why have it overcrowd these awesome food stuffs?!
+Feta sucks, why let it overcrowd such an awesome construction?

 OH, THAT MID-WEST FETA SUCKS

 Nowadays, I am almost positive the feta I am being served is itself a bastard-Americanized version of the original.
-So I hope no one takes my criticism of the god-forsaken cheese I’ve endured as a critique of anyone’s ancestral production of it.
-My beef may just be with Wisconsin.
+So I hope no one takes my criticism of the god-forsaken cheese I’ve endured as a critique of anyone’s ancestral traditions.
+My beef could be with Wisconsin.

-Caveat two would be that it may not just be Wisconsin, if at all.
+Caveat two would be that it may not just beentirely Wisconsin’s fault.
 My beef could rest with the restaurants that heap feta on a salad the way child me heaped whipped cream on strawberry shortcake.
-Which was 10% strawberry shortcake and 150% whipped cream.

 Possibly a cheese speculator determined feta was the next it-cheese and thus amassed a massive surplus of the shit.

 I feel like there must be a good reason for so much feta.
-Possibly a cheese speculator determined feta was the next it-cheese and thus amassed a massive surplus of the shit, and after figuring out his mistake unloaded the feta on the world.
+Possibly a cheese speculator determined feta was the next it-cheese and amassed a massive surplus of the shit — after figuring out his mistake then unloaded the feta on the rest of us.

 Or some ruthless terrorist organization determined to rule the world is crowding our favorite foods with mountains of pungency.